Company Directory

 2025

-The American Apparel & Footwear Association issued a statement warning that the Trump administration's elimination of ILAB grants—which fund initiatives to combat child labor, forced labor, and human trafficking—will create an uneven playing field for US businesses and undermine critical labor protections.
+The American Apparel & Footwear Association warned that the Trump administration's elimination of ILAB grants, which fund international labour programmes combating child labour, forced labour, and human trafficking, will disrupt an even playing field and harm US business interests by undermining vital labour protections.

 • +40